Why did you start an apprenticeship programme?

 How do your apprenticeships contribute to your company?

 Our entry level apprenticeships attract new talent to the business and allow us to develop home grown talent.
 Often those who join us on a business administration or legal administrator apprentice progress onto other roles in the business.
 There are examples where colleagues who joined us on a level 2 business administration apprenticeship are now studying to become a qualified lawyer.
-Apprenticeships have also enabled us to create opportunities for existing colleagues to develop their skills
+Apprenticeships have also enabled us to create opportunities for existing colleagues to develop their skills and knowledge.

 How are your apprentices progressing?